cawley/phase_array/README.md

 ### Hi! :blush: Welcome to the phase_array README.md! 😲 We hope this helps! 😆
 This repository represents an attempt at general solution to optimal arrangement of nodes in a hypothetical phase array.
 We reduce this problem (a lot) to a famous, easy-to-grasp and NP-hard one dimensional optimization problem NQueens.
-We attempt this problem with a few different metaheuristics:
+We attempt this problem with a few different optimization metaheuristics:
   - Genetic Algorithm
   - Particle Swarm Optimization
   - Simulated Annealing